uktrade/.github/SECURITY.md

 ### Organisation-Applied Controls

 An organisation administrator applies these centrally, and they cannot be weakened at repository level.
-The security configuration and rulesets are the mechanism; branch protection and push protection are the enforced results — verify they are active rather than configuring them yourself.
+Verify they are active rather than configuring them yourself.

 #### GitHub Security Configuration